simontaen/Passions/Notes.md

 ## Adding
 * Either Transculency OR NavBar hiding.
 Both doesn't make sense.
 Hiding seems to be the better solution, as on AppStore Top Charts, hide when slide.
-* Timeout when faving - app stays in processing but then works again after quitting but does not update the ui correctly.
-* Faving takes very long on the Device

 ## Fav Artists